nalizadeh/FamChat/README.md

 Eclipse

+## Minimum Required JDK

+Java 1.7 and higher

 ## Authors

 nalizadeh.org

 ## License

-FamChat is an open source project.
+FamChat is licensed under an MIT license.
+See the LICENSE file for specifics.

-## Acknowledgments

-nalizadeh.org